|

 Total .NET Analyzer can pinpoint problem areas in your code.

-value to Visual Studio .NET that they started with Total .NET Xref.
+delivery of extra value to Visual Studio .NET that they started with

-Total .NET Analyzer is a tool for parsing your entire solution and
+Total .NET Xref.
+Total .NET Analyzer is a tool for parsing your entire

-telling you what it thinks of your code.
-Well, and telling you when
+solution and telling you what it thinks of your code.
+Well, and telling

-you've violated common design practices or written code that might well
+you when you've violated common design practices or written code that

-substantial C# project.
-Ten seconds or so later, I had the results: 469
+a moderately substantial C# project.
+Ten seconds or so later, I had the

-issues found.
-These show up in a tool window, very similar to the
+results: 469 issues found.
+These show up in a tool window, very similar

-familiar Task List or Pending Checkins windows.
-You can click on any row
+to the familiar Task List or Pending Checkins windows.
+You can click on

-in the list to hop directly to the line of code involved, and click
+any row in the list to hop directly to the line of code involved, and

-another button to get more information on what Analyzer is complaining
+click another button to get more information on what Analyzer is

 A few examples from my own code: